pulumi/terraform-provider-aws/website/docs/d/iam_session_context.markdown

 * `arn` - (Required) ARN for an assumed role.

-~> If `arn` is a non-role ARN, Terraform gives no error and `issuer_arn` will be equal to the `arn` value.
-For STS assumed-role ARNs, Terraform gives an error if the identified IAM role does not exist.
+~> If `arn` is a non-role ARN, the provider gives no error and `issuer_arn` will be equal to the `arn` value.
+For STS assumed-role ARNs, the provider gives an error if the identified IAM role does not exist.

 ## Attributes Reference